Rust-Based Info Stealers Abuse GitHub Codespaces

 Stealing browser data

-Once anti-debug checks are done and no sandbox or anti-debug environment is detected, the stealer collects the credentials stored in the victim machine, such as passwords, cookies, and credit card information in the following popular web browsers:
+Once anti-debug cheques are done and no sandbox or anti-debug environment is detected, the stealer collects the credentials stored in the victim machine, such as passwords, cookies, and credit card information in the following popular web browsers:

 - Chromunium (sic)